 Not all nutritional supplements are created equal, warns Dr. Blanche.
 "The supplement industry is the wild west and the regulations are not protecting the consumer," she explains.
 "I have patients come with shopping bags full of supplements, then do their labs, which reveal that they are not absorbing anything in those supplements."
 In fact, sometimes they can even cause harm, including mercury or lead poisoning.

-The Remedy Rx: Be your own health advocate and do a lot of research before you start taking supplements.
+The Rx: Be your own health advocate and do a lot of research before you start taking supplements.
 Also, always check with your medical provider to make sure that whatever supplements you want to take aren't going to counteract with something you are already taking, or complicate a pre-existing health condition.

 You're Not Getting A Flu Shot

 Despite the fact that the United States' Centers for Disease Control urges the importance of getting a yearly flu shot, many Americans opt against the jab.
 The truth is, you can be the healthiest person alive, but the flu can still majorly take you down—and can even be life threatening.
 And no, the flu shot isn't going to cause you to get the flu, or weaken your immune system.